0xprinc/checks-while-hacks/README.md

 2. Are `external calls` avoided?
 3. Is the purpose of the modifier and other important information documented using `natspec`?
 4. Always remember that `modifiers` increase the `Codesize` so use them wisely.
+5. Duplicated require/revert statement should be refactored to a modifier or function.

 ## Code